HomeTrue North Blog

 December to February: Winter

-Packing tip: Temperatures range between 0 and 34 degrees Fahrenheit (about -17 to 1 degree Celsius) and wind chill may make it seem much colder.
-Pack warm outerwear, hats and gloves, and lots of layers.
+Packing tip: Temperatures range between 0 and 34 degrees Fahrenheit (about -17 to 1 degree Celsius).
+The wind chill may make it seem much colder.
+Pack warm outerwear, hats, gloves, and lots of layers.

 People walk through a snowy square in Montreal, past old buildings and winter lights